Visperi/WinampRPC/README.md

 # WinampRPC

-This script simply connects your Winamp with Discord rich presence and shows current track and artist.

-Winamp.py is a slightly modified version of [this](https://github.com/DerpyChap/PyWinamp) winamp controller.
+A script reading playing status in Winamp and connecting it to Discord rich presence.

+Winamp.py is a standalone Winamp controller module fleshed out for modern python with OOP in mind.
+It was originally based on was made by DerpyChap, and can be found from his [PyWinamp repository](https://github.com/DerpyChap/PyWinamp).

-Fast forwarding tracks is not currently supported but I think that could be implemented pretty easily.
-However if you change the position of current track, pausing and unpausing or restarting the main.py should correct the elapsed time in Discord.
-If the trackname is less than 2 characters long it is changed to format `Track: {trackname}` (see example 3).
-This is because Discord rich presence supports only strings longer than one character.
+Fast-forwarding tracks is not currently supported.
+If the track position is changed, pausing and un-pausing the track or restarting `main.py` should correct the elapsed time in Discord.
+If the track name one character long, it is changed to format `Track: {track_name}`.
+This is due to Discord rich presence supporting only strings at least two characters long.

 ## Requirements

+The minimum Python version supported is 3.8.

 - Winamp
-- Python 3.6+
-- `pypresence` 3.3.0+
+- `pypresence` 4.3.0
-- `pywin32` 224+
+- `pywin32` 306

 Any relatively new Winamp version should be fine.
-Im using the latest official version ([link](https://www.winamp.com/)).
+Versions starting from 5.0 should be safe.

 ## How to use

-1. Ensure you meet the requirements
+1. Clone the repository
-2. Download the files and place them in the same directory
-3. (*optional*) Set up some custom assets
+2. (*optional*) Set up some custom assets
-4. Run main.py while using Winamp and Discord
+3. Run main.py while using Winamp and Discord

 ## Custom assets

-To show album art instead of default Winamp logo, you need to:
+Getting custom images to the rich presence is rather simple:

-1. Make your own Discord app for this script in their [Developer portal](https://discordapp.com/developers/applications/)
+1. Create a new Discord app for WinampRPC in Discords' [Developer portal](https://discordapp.com/developers/applications/)
 2. Make files `album_covers.json` and `album_name_exceptions.txt`
 3. In `settings.json`
-    * Replace the `client_id` with your app id
+    * Replace the `client_id` with the new Discord app ID
-    * set `custom_assets` true
+    * set `custom_assets` True
-    * (*optional*) Define a default asset key and text for large asset (if given, this is shown when an album asset could not be found)
+    * (*optional*) Define a default asset key and text for large asset.
+If given, this image is shown when an album asset cannot be found from Discord API
-    * (*optional*) Define a small asset key and text (if given, this is shown when a track is playing)
+    * (*optional*) Define a small asset key and text.
+If given, this is shown when a track is playing
-4. Upload default assets with keys matching to ones given in `settings.json`
+4. Upload default assets with keys matching to ones given in `settings.json` (if any)
-5. Upload some album assets and add corresponding `album name: asset key` pairs to `album_covers.json` (so no default asset keys are needed in this file)
+5. Upload some album assets and add corresponding `album name: asset_key` pairs to `album_covers.json`.
+The default asset keys are not needed in this file.

-If you have multiple albums with same names, add the duplicate album names to `album_name_exceptions.txt` each on their own line.
-These album names are then returned in format `Artist - Album name` instead of just the album name.
-Remember to take this into account when adding new keys to the api and `album_covers.json`.
+If there are many albums with same name, the album name must be added to `album_name_exceptions.txt` each on their own line for the assets to work.
+For these albums the assets are searched in format `artist - album name` instead of only the album name.
+Naturally this must also be taken into account when saving the assets into Discord API.

-Do note that due to restrictions in the api, following rules must be followed when adding album assets:
+Due to restrictions in the Discord asset API, following rules must be met with custom assets:

-- There can be maximum of 300 assets for your app
+- There can be maximum of 300 assets for an application
-- The keys must be maximum of 30 characters long
+- The asset keys cannot be longer than 30 characters long
-- The keys must not have any special characters (including spaces)
+- The keys cannot have any special characters, including spaces
-- The keys in `album_covers.json` and `settings.json` must be exact matches with the ones in the api
+- The asset keys in `album_covers.json` and `settings.json` must be exact matches with the ones in asset API

-In case Discord can't find any match for asset key from their api, the asset in question is simply ignored.
-Therefore if you wish to leave the small asset out, just set the small asset key empty.
-Same thing applies to large assets.
-If your large asset in Discord is missing, there are no matching keys for your default large asset or album cover.
+If there are no matches for an asset key in Discord API, they are simply ignored.
+Therefore, if ignoring large or small asset is needed, it is possible by leaving their asset keys empty.
+This also means if WinampRPC is working but assets are not appearing, there are no matches between Discord API and the asset keys in local files.

 ## Examples

-As seen in these images, there should not be problem with showing any kind of characters as long as winamp can read them properly.
+As these images show, there should not really be problem with any kind of alphabet as long as they are supported in UTF-8.

 ![cyrillic example](https://i.imgur.com/Llzdby7.png)
 ![japanese example](https://i.imgur.com/7m51K2G.png)